cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/MathUtil.rst

 doubleToInt
 ^^^^^^^^^^^

-.. java:method:: public static int doubleToInt(double d)
+.. java:method:: public static int doubleToInt(double value)
    :outertype: MathUtil

    Converts a double value to an int, using an appropriate rounding function.
 If the double is negative, it applies \ :java:ref:`Math.floor(double)`\  to round the number down.
 If it' a positive value, it applies \ :java:ref:`Math.ceil(double)`\  to round the number up.
 This way, a negative double will be converted to a negative int and a positive double will be converted to a positive int.